modio/modio-unity/README.md

 1. Set up your [game profile on mod.io](https://mod.io/games/add) (or our [private test environment](https://test.mod.io/games/add)) to get your game ID and API key.
 1. Add the plugin to your game using the installation instructions above.
 1. Drop the ModBrowser prefab into your menu scene, or adapt the Example Scene for your purposes.
-1. Input your ID and API key by selecting "Plugin Settings" on the ModBrowser component inspector, or under the Tools/mod.io/Edit Settings menu item
+1. Input your ID and API key under the `Tools/mod.io/Edit Settings` menu item.
-1. In your code, make a call to `ModManager.QueryInstalledModDirectories()` to get a list of mod data your player has installed (read our wiki for [detailed instructions](https://github.com/modio/modio-unity/wiki))
+1. In your code, initialize the plugin with `ModIOUnity.InitializeForUser()` then make use of the `ModIOUnity` interface to get the information you need.
 1. Setup complete!
 Join us [on Discord](https://discord.mod.io) if you have questions or need help.

 All mods [submitted to mod.io](https://mod.io/mods/add) will be automatically fetched and managed by the plugin, and are instantly downloadable and testable.